oresat/oresat-cand/README.md

 ## Run

-Run with the internal OD (Object Dictionary).
+Run with only the internal OD (Object Dictionary).

 ```bash
 ./oresat-canopend can0
 ```

-## Run with a od config
+## Run with an od config

-A `od.conf` file is a file to describe the extra objects to add the standard CANopen OD.
+A `od.conf` file is a file to describe the extra objects to add the standard CANopend OD.

 OreSat `od.conf` files can be generated with `oresat-configs` from a project's `od.yaml` (the yaml lives in project repos).